gauge-sh/tach/README.md

   utils:
     depends_on: []
 ```
-With these rules in place, modules with tag `core` can import from modules with tag `db` or `utils`.
-Modules tagged with `db` can only import from `utils`, and modules tagged with `utils` cannot import from any other modules in the project.
+With these rules in place, packages with tag `core` can import from packages with tag `db` or `utils`.
+Packages tagged with `db` can only import from `utils`, and packages tagged with `utils` cannot import from any other packages in the project.

 Modguard will now flag any violation of these boundaries.
 ```bash